MiaoXiao/rshell/README.md

 ##Bugs
 Future bugs will be documented here.

-* Adding tabs in a command might make executables that should pass, fail.
+* In main.cpp. adding tabs in a command might make executables that should pass, fail.
+* In ls.cpp, Opendir() seems to allocate memory but does not deallocate it.

 ##Limitations
 Limitations of rshell.